israelpereira55/CDELS/README.md

 All solutions presented in the article were validated to ensure that they were feasible and had the exact solution cost as reported.

 If you find an execution with unexpected results, please report presenting the instance file and the seed to reproduce the problem.

-For future, I have plans to reimplement this software for a more user-friendly experience.

 <!-- CONTACT -->